DeAndre Hopkins

 ANALYSIS

 Hopkins made his debut with the defending Super Bowl champs in Week 8 but was on the field for only 22 offensive snaps after having just a few days to learn the playbook.
 Coach Andy Reid noted that Hopkins wanted to be on the field more, and the veteran wideout should take on a more expanded role in the team's Week 9 contest.
-Kansas City has struggled to get consistent production out of their wide receiver corps since Rashee Rice went down with a season-ending knee injury, so Hopkins is likely to be relied upon heavily once he's up to speed.
+Kansas City has struggled to get consistent production out of its wide receiver corps since Rashee Rice went down with a season-ending knee injury, so Hopkins is likely to be relied upon heavily once he's up to speed.

 See All NFL Rumors